RBReif/bgp-hijack-detection/README.md

 5. If you want an alert system for printing out conflicts involving any one of a list of predefined prefixes use ``go run *.go -prefixesfile="input/mySpecialPrefixes"``

 ### RIB and updates files from Routeview.org
-Hijackdetector supports .bz2, gz, and normal file formats.
+Hijackdetector supports .bz2, gz, and uncompressed files.
 The naming convention is YYYYMMDD.HHMM.
+The expected format is the Multi-Threaded Routing Toolkit (MRT).
+Further information about it can be found in RFCs 6396, 6397, and 8050.
 To sum it up the following file names are acceptable: [rib|updates].YYYYMMDD.HHMM[bz2|gz|] The RIB and the updates files need to be in the same subdirectory.
 If no RIB is specified, Hijackdetector will automatically use the newest RIB and all following updates files.